 - Communication to and from CoinSpot should be treated as sensitive, especially if you have provided personal or account information via email.
 Consider permanently deleting any correspondence from your email account inbox.

-- Use complex passwords for your email and accounts, you can use random password generators (such as Lastpass) which will also store your passwords for you.
+- Use complex passwords for your email and accounts, you can use random password generators, such as Lastpass Password Generator, which will also store your passwords for you.

-- Activate 2FA wherever you can - print your recovery codes in case you need to install 2FA on another device.
+- Activate App Based 2FA wherever you can - print your recovery codes and store them safely in case you need to install 2FA on another device.

 Securing your Coins

 Offline personal wallets are highly regarded when it comes to keeping your coins safe and further protected against hackers.